NC DWI Levels

 - The defendant committed the DWI while he had in his car; (i) a child under the age of 18 years, (ii) a person with the mental development of a child under the age of 18 years, or (iii) a person with a physical disability preventing unaided exit from the vehicle was in the vehicle at the time of the offense.

 If there are no grossly aggravating factors, the DWI would be a level 3, 4, or 5.
-To determine which level it is, we now look for aggravation factors and balance them against any mitigating factors.
-If the aggravating factors outweigh the mitigating factors the DWI is a level 3.
-If the mitigating factors outweigh the aggravating factors, the DWI is a level 5 and if factors counterbalance each other the DWI is a level 4.
+Your sentencing for a DWI is also impacted if the judge or jury decides that there are aggravating factors in your case.
+Aggravating factors are weighed against mitigating factors in determining the level of conviction.
+If the aggravating factors outweigh the mitigating factors, the DWI is a level 3.
+If the mitigating factors outweigh the aggravating factors, the DWI is a level 5 and if factors counterbalance each other, the DWI is a level 4.

 - Gross impairment of the defendant’s faculties while driving or an alcohol concentration of 0.15 or more.